India Bellamy: Storm + India

 “It will give people an opportunity to sample our teas.
 We’ll also be offering plant-based recipes.
 We do everything ourselves from homemade almond milk to cold brew iced tea, plant-based lattes and vegan smoothies.”

 Wellness is paramount when it comes to their brand.
-“Our teas can assist with anything from restorative sleep to serotonin release, gut health and energy.
-For instance, the Japanese samurais used Macha before battle for long-release energy, stimulating the brain but calming the nervous system,” says India.
+“Our teas can assist with anything from restorative sleep to serotonin release, gut health and energy,” says India.

 Are you interested in making a move?
 Make it Tasmania.